Published on 01 November 2021

 Mental resiliency is the ability to remain calm under pressure while staying confident, focused, and in control.
 It is also the ability to cope with high expectations and demands and get back up after a failure.

-These character traits cannot be acquired overnight and take a lot of hard work, intense introspection, and possibly the mentorship of a performance psychologist.
-(Miller, T.W., Ogilvie, B. and Adams, J., 2000)
+These character traits cannot be acquired overnight.
+It takes a lot of hard work, dedication, some intense inner reflection, and the mentorship of a performance psychologist.
+Some of the Techniques used by performance psychologists include: